stefaneng/learn-swedish/preface.md

 Welcome to the world of Sweden, Swedes, and Swedish!

 You have obtained this book as a way to help you learn the Swedish language, and to help you prepare for Life and work in Sweden.
-We hope that both these experienaes will be enjoyable for you, but before you begin we would Like you to know some facts about language study in general, and this book in particular.
+We hope that both these experiences will be enjoyable for you, but before you begin we would Like you to know some facts about language study in general, and this book in particular.

 The new *FSI Swedish Basic Course* has been written especially for the future U.S. diplomat in Sweden.